sauwin/Global_Public_Companies_Traffic_Growth_ETL/README.md

 SELECT
     ROW_NUMBER() OVER (ORDER BY f.CLEAN_SITE) AS fact_audienceShareId,
     f.TOTAL_RANK_SHARE AS total_rank_share,
-    dag.dim_ageGroupId AS ageGroupId,
+    ds.dim_siteid AS siteId,
     dd.dim_dateid AS dateId,
-    ds.dim_siteid AS siteId
+    dag.dim_ageGroupId AS ageGroupId
 FROM (
     SELECT
         TOTAL_AGES_18_TO_24_SHARE AS TOTAL_RANK_SHARE,